zoot101/luadns-ddns/README.md

 Useful if you already have a domain hosted at [Luadns.com](https://luadns.com) and want to add single or multiple dynamic records.

-A custom notification hook is also supported.
+A custom notification hook is also supported - an example is provided below for [ntfy](https://ntfy.sh).

 # Table of Contents